 Read on to find more details about what happened in Pierce County, and six lessons reformers can learn.

-What really happened: Pierce County voted for RCV to escape pick-a-party primaries, but then Top Two primaries got implemented statewide
+What really happened #1: Pierce County voted for RCV to escape pick-a-party primaries, but then Top Two primaries got implemented statewide

 From 1935 through 2003, Washington voters enjoyed the right to vote in every primary, regardless of party, through the “blanket primary.”
+In a blanket primary, voters can vote for any candidate regardless of party, and the top candidate from each party advances to the general election.
 The two major political parties brought legal challenges against blanket primaries in 1935, 1978, and were finally successful in 2003 when the Ninth Circuit Court of Appeals held that Washington’s blanket primary was unconstitutional because it violated political parties’ right to free association.
 That is, blanket primaries gave Democrats a voice in picking Republican general-election candidates and vice versa, something only party members should have.
 In 2004, the state legislature passed a “pick-a-party primary” bill requiring voters to choose one party and only vote for that party in partisan primaries.

 Washington voters resented the constraints of pick-a-party primaries and swiftly rebelled.
-In 2004, voters passed Initiative 872, a measure that would replace pick-a-party primaries with Top Two primaries where all voters can vote in a single primary and the top two vote-getters advance to the general ballot, no matter their party.
+In 2004, voters passed Initiative 872, a measure that would replace pick-a-party primaries with Top Two primaries, a solution that allowed voters to ignore parties without violating the constitution in the way blanket primaries did.
+Top Two allows all voters to vote in a single primary and the top two vote-getters advance to the general ballot, no matter their party.
 But a federal court struck it down before it could be used, so voters were forced to use pick-a-party primaries in 2004.

 Pierce County voters chafing under pick-a-party primaries saw an escape option in Ranked Choice Voting (RCV).
 In a single high-turnout election in November, voters could rank any candidates they wanted, regardless of party.
 Votes would be counted in rounds, candidates with the fewest votes would be eliminated (just as they would have been in a primary) and votes re-counted until one candidate won a majority of active ballots.
 In 2006, the charter review commission narrowly agreed to put RCV on the ballot.
 The campaign told voters to vote yes on the amendment to get rid of pick-a-party primaries.
 Pierce County voters embraced this message and voted to pass the charter amendment.
 The amendment eliminated the primary for county councilors, executive, sheriff, auditor, and assessor-treasurer.
 Starting with the November 2008 general election, parties could indicate the candidates they endorsed and voters could rank all candidates, regardless of party.